davedotluebke/old-skool-text-game/README.md

 Players play the game by typing commands such as `take the rusty sword` and `go north`.
 Their command is parsed and the text result is printed to their console.

 ## Coding
-The coding of the game is primarily in python 3, and hosts a server that players can log onto using telnet.
-The server is writen using twisted (twistedmatrix.com) and allows multiple players to log on and interact using asynchronous operation.
+The coding of the game is primarily in python 3, and hosts a server that players can log onto using a web interface.
+The server is writen using websockets and allows multiple players to log on and interact using asynchronous operation.